×

 Map of food deserts in Denver Metro.Food insecurity can look very different depending on its setting.
 An older adult living in a low-income urban area may experience food insecurity acutely because there are no grocery stores in their neighborhood, they don’t own a car, or they have mobility issues due to a chronic illness.
 A young working couple with children living in a rural area might also experience food insecurity because the nearest grocery store to their community is over 15 miles away, their vehicle is unreliable, and public transportation in their area is nonexistent.

-These types of people live in areas known as food desserts, defined by the USDA as low-income areas where at least 33% of the population lives more than one mile (urban areas) or more than 10 miles (rural areas) from the nearest supermarket or grocery store.
+These types of people live in areas known as food deserts, defined by the USDA as low-income areas where at least 33% of the population lives more than one mile (urban areas) or more than 10 miles (rural areas) from the nearest supermarket or grocery store.
 In a 2009 report to Congress, the USDA shared a study indicating that a small but statistically significant percentage of Americans are constrained in their ability to access affordable nutritious food because they live far from a supermarket or large grocery store and do not have easy access to transportation.
 This study also identified that people living in food deserts spend significantly more time traveling to the grocery store than the national average.

 The USDA has provided a helpful visual aid for showing the prevalence of food deserts by mapping these areas on their Food Access Research Atlas.
 By viewing the map, you can see evidence of food deserts in both urban and rural areas throughout the state of Colorado.